UniversalDevicesInc-PG3/udi-poly-notification/README.md

 ### Short Custom Content

 This is a new feature available only for ISY On Polisy staring with version 5.4.2 which will list the "Customized Content" entries you have defined under Configuration -> Emails/Notifications -> Customizations.
 This is a much easier way to send simple messsages instead of using Network Resources.
-This is currently limited to 80 characters.
 Eventually we may have Long Custom Content but for now this is a huge improvement for creating simple messages which allows executing from a program and including system variables included program and node that initiated the the message.
 This only allows sending the message, not the subject (title) for the Pushover message.

+- The subject can contain one or two lines, if left blank then it will send the body.
+- This is currently limited to 80 characters.

 #### Example